mainmatter/playbook/src/development-process/README.md

 Our development process functions with flat project teams without dedicated project managers.
-We believe the traditional project manager role with responsibilities focussed around time and resource management is an organisational anti-pattern and often does not provide the intended benefits but in fact has a negative impact:
+We believe the traditional project manager role with responsibilities focussed around time and resource management is an organizational anti-pattern and often does not provide the intended benefits but in fact has a negative impact:

 - The project manager role can constitute an intermediary between project